Dave4626/ESP32_DataLogger_Bluetooth/README.md

 # ESP32 DataLogger with Bluetooth
 This project is simple data logger (periodiccaly log temperature and humidity to ext EEPROM).
-Logger is also ready to connect to your mobile phone via Bluetooth and print the stored data/be configured.
+Logger is also ready to connect to your mobile phone via Bluetooth and print the stored data/or be configured etc.

 ## Logical Diagram
 ![esp data logger diagram](/media/DataLogger-dark.png)